Your ECEI Coordinator, LAC or NDIA planner will let you know the next steps and how long it will take to receive your approved plan.

 This section includes information about services and supports funded and delivered by community or other government services like support groups, health centres, libraries and public transport.

-This section includes the current goals you would like to achieve as part of your plan and the long-term goals you have identified for your life.
-Goal-setting is an important part of the NDIS and each of your supports and services should be helping you achieve the goals you have in your NDIS plan.
+This section includes the current goals you would like to pursue as part of your plan and the long-term goals you have identified for your life.
+Goal-setting is an important part of the NDIS.
+The supports you receive may help you pursue the goals in your NDIS plan.

 This section tells you what funding you have been allocated in each support category and what this funding is for.
 You may not have all the support categories funded in your plan.
 Some people might have one or two support categories funded and others may have more.
 This will depend on your individual needs and may change from plan to plan based on the supports and services you need.

-Your funding is based on what is reasonable and necessary for your needs, in addition to the support provided by family, friends and other community and government services that you need to live your life and achieve your goals.
-You must only use your NDIS funding on supports and services that are related to your disability and will help you to achieve the goals in your NDIS plan.
+Your funding is based on what is reasonable and necessary for your needs, in addition to the support provided by family, friends and other community and government services that you need to live your life.
+You must only use your NDIS funding on supports and services that are related to your disability.

 What happens if you disagree with what's in your plan?